 For their first Blu-Ray, Unearthed Films delivers the animated rock saga!

-FILM- After WWIII, the human race was wiped clean (finally, fucking took us long enough).
+The Film- After WWIII, the human race was wiped clean (finally, fucking took us long enough).
 Ordinary cats, dogs, and street animals evolved into humanoid beings with a penchant for rock music.
 The legendary rocker Mok, the only artist to have a record hit gold, platinum, and plutonium in a single day, was the most famous of all the rockers.

 After his final concert, he lock himself away in his mansion, located in the mountains surrounding what is known as Ohmtown.
 Obsessed with black magic and satanism, he began looking for a way to summon a demon to earth.
 No smoke, no mirrors- a real demonic being that would give him unlimited power.